Cross-platform C SDK logo

 menu

 The menu.
-Will be set to NULL after destruction.
+It will be set to NULL after destruction.

 void